 Rodent Control is a community-wide issue that requires a community-wide solution

 The Township of Bloomfield, as well as other surrounding communities, has seen an increase in rodent activity.
 Bloomfield Department of Health and Human Services employs many strategies for rodent control and prevention.
-This PowerPoint slide presentation is aimed at helping residents and businesses better understand the issues and how they can prevent rodent activity in their neighborhoods.
+The following Rodent Prevention PowerPoint slide presentation is aimed at helping residents and businesses better understand the issues and how they can prevent rodent activity in their neighborhoods.

 Why do we see more rodent activity?

-Research suggests that the increase in activity is directly related to the following:
+Research suggests that the increase in activity is related to the following:

 1. Repeated mild winters